SimCity: SimCityEDU (2013)

 SimCityEDU: Pollution Challenge! is an educational version of SimCity designed by GlassLab.

 Reception

 The first two games were well received and sold well during the 1990s, with the franchise achieving a total of 5 million sales by 1999.
-SimCity 2000 in particular was among the highest selling games of the 1990s, and in 2018 was featured at #86 of IGN's top 100 video games of all time.
+SimCity 2000 in particular was among the highest selling games of the 1990s, and in 2018 was featured at #86 of IGNs top 100 video games of all time.
 SimCity 4 (2003) marked the high point in the franchise's GameRankings score at 85.
 The 2013 reboot was very poorly received, with Green Man Gaming comparing its effect on the franchise to the destruction of the city of Pompeii.

+Aggregate review scores As of September 14, 2021.